gilbertlei/gilbertlei.github.io/_posts/2019-02-12-git-basics.md

 `git add FILE_NAME`
 `git commit -a -m "MESSAGE"`
 `git push -u origin BRANCH_NAME`
-* On github project repo, create a pull request, so that your collaborators can review the changes you have made.
+* Then, on github project repo, create a pull request, so that your collaborators can review the changes you have made.
-* If you feel your branch is mature, merge it with the master branch.
+* After your collaborators reviewed and merged your pull request on github, you need to update your local master:
 `git checkout master`
+`git pull`
+* If you don't need your collaborators to review and merge on github, you can, after commit your changes, merge your branch locally:
+`git add FILE_NAME`
+`git commit -a -m "MESSAGE"`
+`git checkout master`
 `git merge BRANCH_NAME`
+`git add .`
+`git commit -a -m "MESSAGE"`
+`git push`

 Other useful branching command:
 `git log --oneline --decorate`  # check where the branch pointers are pointing